Horses are the most loyal animals, used for multiple reasons, from carrying things, traveling to entertainment through races, bidding, etc.

 Weight: An average Andalusian horse weighs around 900 pounds.

 Physical Characteristics: Andalusian is the breed of horse that has both the brains and the brawn (it is a heavily built horse) and hails from the Iberian peninsula.
 Often referred to as “The Pure Spanish Horse”, their lineage dates back to 1000 years.
 These horses were used by many Spanish kings, diplomats, governors, etc. Fortunately, nowadays people love Andalusian Horses for their beauty and strength.
-Due to these characteristics, an Andalusian is a good horse for beginners who want to ride hefty horses.
+Due to these characteristics, an Andalusian is a good horse for beginners who want to ride hefty horses and can be quite expensive as well.

 Height: They can go up to 16 hands.